princomp/princomp.github.io/source/docs/about/dev_guide.md

 to display a list of useful rules.

-It is recommended to first run a command building simple documents or copying files such as
+It is recommended to first run a command building simple documents or copying files to test your installation, such as

 ```bash
 make ../content/docs/about/credits.md